Nuclear Medicine Technologist

 Become a Registered Respiratory Therapist

-Breathing-related issues can be addressed by registered respiratory therapists.
-The patients they care for can have acute, meaning sudden onset, breathing problems, or they may have a chronic condition such as asthma or COPD.
-In some circumstances, they may perform breathing function evaluations and provide treatments, while in others, they may be responsible for monitoring a patient on a ventilator.
+Registered respiratory therapists can address breathing-related issues.
+The patients they care for can have acute, sudden-onset breathing problems or chronic conditions such as asthma or COPD.
+In some circumstances, they may perform breathing function evaluations and provide treatments; in others, they may be responsible for monitoring a patient on a ventilator.

 • Typical Education: Associate’s or bachelor’s